Embattled Trump warns impeachment would 'crash' economy - Journal du Cameroun

-US President Donald Trump warned Thursday of a stock market crash if he were removed from office, playing his ace card — the economy — to stave off talk of impeachment.
+US President Donald Trump has warned stock markets could ‘crash’ if he were removed from office, playing his best card — the economy — to quell talk of impeachment as investigators dug deeper Thursday into claims he ordered illegal hush payments.

-Fingered as a co-conspirator in a federal felony, Trump went on Fox News to deal with the fall-out from back-to-back court debacles this week that carry serious legal and political consequences for his presidency.
+But Attorney General Jeff Sessions — once again the target of Trump’s ire after back-to-back court debacles for the president this week — issued a blunt warning that the US Justice Department would not be “improperly influenced by political considerations.”

+The row with Sessions was the latest hiccup in a fraught week for the Republican leader — one that saw his former campaign chairman convicted of financial crimes, and his former lawyer implicate him in campaign finance violations.

+Trump fought back, using his stewardship of the world’s biggest economy — a rare bright spot for an administration mired in scandal after scandal, bleeding staff as it goes — to try to head off the swirling crises.

-“I will tell you what, if I ever got impeached, I think the market would crash, I think everybody would be very poor,” Trump cautioned on “Fox and Friends,” his favorite television news show.
+“I will tell you what, if I ever got impeached, I think the market would crash, I think everybody would be very poor,” Trump said in an interview aired Thursday on “Fox and Friends.”

 “You would see — you would see numbers that you wouldn’t believe in reverse,” he said.

-Trump’s stewardship of the economy has been a rare bright spot in an administration that has otherwise lurched from crisis to scandal, bleeding staff as it goes.
+“I don’t know how you can impeach somebody who has done a great job.”

-Since Trump came to office in early 2017, US economic growth has lept from two percent to a very solid four percent last quarter.
+Since Trump came to office in early 2017, US economic growth has leapt from two percent to a very solid four percent last quarter.

-The White House says the mini boom is due to Trump’s success in cutting red tape and the passage of a tax cut worth an estimated two trillion dollars.

-It is the party’s main argument to voters ahead of elections in which Democrats are expected to regain control of one, and possibly both, houses of Congress in November.
+In the interview, Trump also lashed out at Sessions over the federal probe into Russian election meddling that has expanded into questions of collusion and obstruction of justice as well as the financial dealings of Trump associates.

+“I put in an attorney general that never took control of the Justice Department.
+Jeff Sessions never took control of the Justice Department and it’s a sort of an incredible thing,” Trump said.

 Although Cohen did not name them, the women were believed to be porn star Stormy Daniels and Playboy model Karen McDougal.

-Because the hush payments were intended to influence the outcome of the elections, they violated US laws governing campaign contributions.
+Because the hush payments were intended to influence the outcome of the elections, they violated US laws governing campaign contributions, putting Trump in legal jeopardy as an unindicted co-conspirator.

-In the Fox interview, an at times rambling Trump stewed over the question of his removal from office: “I don’t know how you can impeach somebody who has done a great job.”
+The Wall Street Journal and other US media reported Thursday that the CEO of tabloid publisher American Media, David Pecker, has been given immunity by prosecutors investigating the payments, opening a new area of vulnerability for Trump.

 Trump claimed his former lawyer “made the deals,” and insisted that Cohen’s actions were “not a crime,” while going on to claim that “campaign violations are considered not a big deal, frankly.”